 Estate Planning Tips

 - Everyone needs help sometimes, and estate planning is no different.
 Luckily, finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One asset you can’t store in a living trust is a 401(k) plan.
 You can name the trust as a beneficiary, though, so make sure to take that step if you want the money in your account to pay out to your trust once you die.